 \section{Conclusion}

 In this paper, we demonstrated the benefit of using self-supervised pre-trained representations learned on unlabeled speech data to improve language identification.
 We showed that pre-training is more effective than training LID models solely from labeled data and cross-lingual representations are particularly effective for low-resource setups, where little labeled data is available.
 This is important to enabling speech technology for many more languages spoken around the world.
-Using only 10 minutes of labeled data per language, LID can achieve an accuracy of over 93\% on a 25 language setup.
-We also find that we can prune up to two-thirds of the pre-trained model while achieving the same accuracy.
+Using only 10 minutes of labeled data per language, a cross-lingually pre-trained LID can achieve an accuracy of over 89.2\% on a 26 language setup.
+Additionaly, we also observe the benefits of cross-lingual pre-training on LID with higher amount of labeled data.
+We find that we can prune up to two-thirds of the pre-trained model while achieving the same accuracy.
 For future work, we may explore how to make these models more efficient for inference since pre-trained models are still very large.